-- 10 Under Sections 15ZA and 18A of the Education Act 1996 (as inserted by the ASCL Act 2009), local authorities have a duty to secure sufficient suitable education and training opportunities to meet the reasonable needs of all young people in their area.
+- 9 Under Sections 15ZA and 18A of the Education Act 1996 (as inserted by the ASCL Act 2009), local authorities have a duty to secure sufficient suitable education and training opportunities to meet the reasonable needs of all young people in their area.
 Young people are those who are over compulsory school age but under 19, or are aged 19 to 25 and subject to a learning difficulty assessment.
 Local authorities also have a duty to secure sufficient suitable education and training for young people subject to youth detention.
-In deciding whether education or training is suitable, the local authority must have regard to, amongst other things, the quality of the education and training and may challenge where this is poor or inadequate. - 11 Local authorities working with their partners may shape provision in their area by identifying gaps, enabling new provision and developing the market.
+In deciding whether education or training is suitable, the local authority must have regard to, amongst other things, the quality of the education and training and may challenge where this is poor or inadequate. - 10 Local authorities working with their partners may shape provision in their area by identifying gaps, enabling new provision and developing the market.
 They may wish to set this out formally in a strategic overview of provision and needs in their area.
-This is part of their wider leadership of education up to the age of 19 and their place-shaping and economic development roles beyond 19. - 12 The needs of young people are much more likely to be met where there are strong partnerships with those who provide education and training.
-There is no prescription about how this should be done but, in developing their overview, local authorities will want to work with their key partners, including schools, colleges and other providers, to identify the learning needs of young people in their area, the needs of employers, and the extent to which those demands and needs are being met overall.
-Local authorities would also work with the National Apprenticeship Service (NAS) to identify the requirement for 16-18 Apprenticeships.
-Local Authorities are also required under the ASCL Act 2009 to work with other local authorities to ensure that needs are met across travel to learn areas.
-The way that local authorities do this is no longer prescribed, and where local authorities have chosen to work together, the YPLA will support them in doing so, so that they can collectively deliver their statutory duties.
+This is part of their wider leadership of education up to the age of 19 and their place-shaping and economic development roles beyond 19.
+Local authorities also work with the National Apprenticeship Service (NAS) to identify the requirement for 16-18 Apprenticeships. - 11 The needs of young people are much more likely to be met where there are strong partnerships with those who provide education and training.
+There is no prescription about how this should be done but, in developing their overview, local authorities will want to work with their key partners, including schools, Academies, colleges and other providers, to identify the learning needs of young people in their area, the needs of employers, and the extent to which those demands and needs are being met overall. - 12 Local authorities are also required under the ASCL Act 2009 to work with other local authorities to ensure that needs are met across travel to learn areas.
+The way that local authorities do this is no longer prescribed, and where local authorities have chosen to work together, the YPLA will support them in doing so, in order that they can collectively deliver their statutory duties. - 13 Local authorities and providers may agree to re-shape provision in an area by re-allocating numbers from one provider to another where that best meets the needs and demand of students and addresses local or regional priorities

-- 13 Local authorities and providers may agree to re-shape provision in an area by re-allocating numbers from one provider to another where that best meets the needs and demand of students and addresses local or regional priorities for improvement and participation.
-The automatic allocation of learner numbers by the lagged process may be changed by agreement of the local authority and all providers concerned, as long as there is no overall increase in places or funding and the YPLA is notified. - 14 Local authorities will receive funding from the YPLA in respect of maintained schools with sixth forms and post-16 learners with special educational needs.
+- for improvement and participation.
+The automatic allocation of learner numbers by the lagged approach may be changed by agreement of the local authority and all providers concerned, as long as there is no overall increase in places or funding and the YPLA is notified. - 14 Local authorities will receive funding from the YPLA in respect of maintained schools with sixth forms and post-16 learners with special educational needs.